eswlab/orphan-prediction/README.md

 	- Predict ORFs on these consolidated transcripts using TransDecoder
 	- Pick best transcripts using all the above information with Miakdo Pick.

+4. Combine _ab initio_ and Direct Inference evidence-based predictions:

    _If you ran BRAKER in step 2, run 4a._

-4. A. Merge BRAKER with Direct Inference (BIND)
+   4.A.
+Merge BRAKER with Direct Inference (BIND)
 	- Use Mikado to combine BRAKER-generated predictions with Direct Inference evidence-based predictions.

    _If you ran MAKER in step 2, run 4b._

-4. B. Merge MAKER with Direct Inference (MIND)
+   4.B.
+Merge MAKER with Direct Inference (MIND)
 	- Use Mikado to combine MAKER-generated predictions with Direct Inference evidence-based predictions.

-6. Evaluate your predictions
+5. Evaluate your predictions

    - Run [`BUSCO`](busco.md) to see how well the conserved genes are represented in your final predictions
 	 - Run [`OrthoFinder`](orthofinder.md) to find and annotate orthologs present in your predictions